redis/node-redis/docs/pub-sub.md

 await client.sSubscribe('channel', listener);
 ```

-> ⚠️ Subscribing to the same channel more than once will create multiple listeners which will each be called when a message is recieved.
+> ⚠️ Subscribing to the same channel more than once will create multiple listeners, each of which will be called when a message is received.

 ## Publishing